ballerina-platform/ballerina-library/docs/library-development-process.md

 ## Real World Use-cases

-Each library should have an `example` folder which includes examples written using real world use-cases.
-Adding examples helps library owners identify any usability issues, bugs and at the same time build github-centric learning materials.
+Each package should have an `example` folder which includes examples written using real world use-cases.
+Adding examples helps the package owners identify any usability issues, bugs and at the same time build github-centric learning materials.

 At least five real world use-cases, is just a number to set some goal.
 The more you write, the better it gets.
-Examples could include one more other Ballerina library, which is fine.
-Depending on the library examples could be small or large but that is not the point.
+Examples could include one more other Ballerina library package, which is fine.
+Depending on the package, examples could be small or large but that is not the point.
 The point is to write real world use-cases, the size doesn’t matter.

 Better to organize a code review for each use-case before merging to the repo.